 Teresa Numerico is Associate Professor of philosophy of Science at Uniroma Tre.
 She was researcher at the University of Salerno (2005-2008) and she holds a PhD. from the university of Bari.
 She was awarded Leverhulme Fellowship at South Bank University (2004-2005).
 She coauthored Web Dragons (2007 Morgan Kaufmann) and The Digital Humanist a critical inquiry (2015, Punctum Books).
 Her work focuses on History and Philosophy of Technology and artificial intelligence.
 Her current research revolves around a critical perspective on Big Data, algorithms, algorithmic governmentality and Digital Humanities.

 Ana Peraica is a researcher and lecturer in visual culture and media arts.
-She is an author of Culture of the Selfie (Institute for Networked Cultures, Amsterdam, 2017) and Fotografija kao dokaz (Multimedijalni institut, Zagreb, 2017-in print).
-Besides, she is an editor of readers made after large exhibition projects, such as; Machine Philosopher (Jan Van Eyck Akademie, Maastricht, 1999), Žena na raskrižju ideologija (HULU, Split, 2007), Victims Symptom – PTSD and Culture (Institute for Networked Cultures, Amsterdam, 2009), Smuggling Anthologies (Museum of Modern and Contemporary Arts, Rijeka, 2015).
+She is an author of Culture of the Selfie: Self-Representation in Contemporary Visual Culture (Institute of Network Cultures, Amsterdam, 2017) and Fotografija kao dokaz (Multimedijalni institut, Zagreb, 2017-in print).
+Besides, she is an editor of readers made after large exhibition projects, such as; Machine Philosopher (Jan Van Eyck Akademie, Maastricht, 1999), Žena na raskrižju ideologija (HULU, Split, 2007), Victims Symptom – PTSD and Culture (Institute of Network Cultures, Amsterdam, 2009), Smuggling Anthologies (Museum of Modern and Contemporary Arts, Rijeka, 2015).
 Her essays published in cultural magazines as Springerin, Pavilion, Art and Education Papers, and readers by Afterimage, Loecker Verlaag, P.A.R.A.S.I.T.E, were compiled in Sub/versions (Revolver, Split / Berlin, 2009).
 Peraica is a book reviewer for Leonardo Reviews and a member of Leonardo’s workgroup Artist and Scientist in Times of War.
 She teaches Media Art Politics and Methodologies of Interpretation in Media Arts at programs of MA Media Art Histories and MA Media Art Cultures, a program by ERASMUS MUNDUS, by University of Danube in Krems, Lower Austria.
 In addition, she runs a small photo-atelier opened by her grandfather, in Split, Croatia.

 Julia Preisker is a PhD student in Media Studies at the University of Vienna.
 Studies of Theatre, Film and Media Studies (BA, 2009 – 2012); Studies of Theatre, Film and Media History (MA, 2012 – 2015) both at the University of Vienna.
 Since summer term 2016 she is a lecturer at the Institute of Theatre, Film and Media Studies, University of Vienna.
 Since October 2016 she is employed at the Research Platform “Mobile Cultures and Societies”.
 In her PhD thesis she examines the socio-cultural condition of hate speech in the so called ›Social Media‹ through the particular case of the presidential election in Austria in 2016.